weijiekoh/libsemaphore/README.md

   leaves of the tree.
 - `treeDepth` is the number of levels which the Merkle tree used has
 - `recipientAddress` is the address which should receive the funds
-- `relayerAddress` is the address of the relayer which will receive the fee
+- `forwarderAddress:` is the address of the contract which will forward the transaction.
+This could be a [Surrogeth](https://github.com/lsankar4033/surrogeth) RelayerForwarder.
 - `feeAmt` is the amount of ETH (in wei) or tokens deposited
 - `externalNullifier` is the current external nullifier